PythonCharmers/python-future/docs/futurize.rst

 would be converted by Stage 2 to this code::

-    from future.builtins import input
+    from builtins import input
-    from future.builtins import str
+    from builtins import str
     from future.utils import iteritems, python_2_unicode_compatible

     name = input('What is your name?\n')